TrigrH/counterapp/README.md

 - Dedicated reset menu.
 Reset only what you want and pick the starting player automatically!
 - A fully featured dice and coin menu, letting you roll multiple dice or coins at once.
 - Full turn timer and game timer solution, with override admin controls in case anyone makes a mistake.
-  - Turn timer: Count up, Count down, Per Game, Per Turn, Custom turn ordering.
+  - Turn timer: track turn number, Count up, Count down, Per Game, Per Turn, Custom turn ordering.
   - You can even link your turn timer and game timer together for improved ease of use.
 - And now my favourite feature: **Proximity Wake Mode**.
   - Scared of OLED burn-in?